shoamco/VQA-of-CT-and-MRI-in-deep-learning/Final/README.md

 * The [divide_dic.py file](https://github.com/shoamco/Visual-Question-Answering-in-the-Medical-Domain/blob/master/Final/divide_dic.py)-Extracts from the original VQA only the data containing MRI/CT.

 * The [CnnModels.py file](https://github.com/shoamco/Visual-Question-Answering-in-the-Medical-Domain/blob/master/Final/CnnModels.py)-Train  the model (VGG19\VGG16\Xception\InceptionV3\ResNet50) and return the prediction for the test set
-  Then divides the images into 3 folders :train,validion,test (Because the generator needs this division) and saved in the folder [data](https://github.com/shoamco/Visual-Question-Answering-in-the-Medical-Domain/tree/master/Final/data)
+  Then divides the images into 3 folders : train-80%,validion- 10%,test-10% (Because the generator needs this division) and saved in the folder [data](https://github.com/shoamco/Visual-Question-Answering-in-the-Medical-Domain/tree/master/Final/data)

 * The [Evaluator.py file](https://github.com/shoamco/Visual-Question-Answering-in-the-Medical-Domain/blob/master/Final/Evaluator.py)-Checking our results in metrics: wbss,bleu.